 Intelligence Tests

 Intelligence tests are used to measure a person's overall level of intellectual functioning.
-In his book "Psychological Testing", Robert J. Gregory states that despite the varying definitions of intelligence, experts tend to agree that it includes the capacity to learn from experiences and adapt to one's surroundings.
-A popular intelligence test is the Stanford-Binet: Fourth Edition (SB:FE).
-This test can be administered from age 2 to adulthood.
-It assesses verbal, abstract/visual, quantitative and short term memory abilities.
+In his book "Psychological Testing", psychiatrist Robert J. Gregory states that despite the varying definitions of intelligence, experts tend to agree that it includes the capacity to learn from experiences and adapt to one's surroundings.
+The Stanford-Binet Intelligence Scales is a popular intelligence test.
+It can be administered from age 2 through late adulthood and assesses reasoning, visual-spatial processing, knowledge and working memory.
+Other commonly used intelligence tests include the Wechsler Intelligence Scale for Children-III (WISC-III) and the Cognitive Assessment System (CAS).

 Personality Tests

-Personality tests are self-reported inventories that are used to measure traits and behaviors.
-The most widely used personality inventory is the Minnesota Multiphasic Personality Inventory, Second Edition (MMPI-2).
-The MMPI-2 consists of 567 true or false questions and takes over an hour to complete.
+Personality tests are self-reported inventories that are used to assess personal traits and behaviors.
+The most widely used personality inventory is the Minnesota Multiphasic Personality Inventory.
+The MMPI-2 consists of 567 true-or-false questions and takes over an hour to complete.
 It touches on a variety of topics such as health concerns, relationship problems, substance abuse, self-esteem, anxiety, depression, manic symptoms, delusions and hallucinations.
-The MMPI-2 is used by law enforcement as part of a fitness-for-duty evaluation (FFD).
-According to Dr. Laurence Miller, FFDs are used to determine if someone is psychologically capable of meeting the demands of a police officer or if that person's performance will be impacted by an underlying disorder.
+The MMPI-2-RF is a shorter version with 338 questions.
+The Myers-Briggs Type Indicator (MBTI) is another common test used to categorize people into personality types based on four realms of psychological functioning.

 Projective Tests

 Projective testing is rooted in the psychoanalytic theory.
 It is based on the belief that one's wants, needs, motivations and instincts are unconscious constructs.
 In order to reveal one's innermost thoughts, individuals are shown ambiguous stimuli and asked to explain what they see.
-For example, the ambiguous stimuli used in the Rorschach test are 10 symmetrical inkblots, five are in color and five are black and white.
-What is construed from this test is prone to subjectivity.
+For example, the ambiguous stimuli used in the Rorschach test are 10 symmetrical inkblots.
+The Thematic Apperception Test (TAT) is another commonly used projective test.
+What is construed from these tests is prone to subjectivity.
 Therefore, interpretations typically vary among examiners.

 Interest Inventories

-Interest inventories are often given to high school and college students by guidance counselors to assist students in identifying occupational preferences and determine career paths.
+Interest inventories are often given to high school and college students by guidance counselors to assist students in identifying occupational preferences and determining career paths.
 One of the most widely used interest inventories is the Strong Interest Inventory (SII).
 The SII asks students whether they like or dislike certain school subjects, recreational activities and types of work.
 It also assesses personality types to determine which of six work environments best suits them.
-The six occupational types are Realistic, Investigative, Artistic, Social, Enterprising and Conventional.
+The six occupational types are realistic, investigative, artistic, social, enterprising and conventional.